nicksavill/BAME/README.md

 2. Run the R scripts `course_marks.R` and `awards.R` to perform the statistical analyses.
 These scripts read in the cleaned csv files from Step 1.

 3. Run `plots.py` to output various graphs.
-Can also use the jupyter notebook plots.ipynb.
+Can also use the jupyter notebook `plots.ipynb`.
 These could be re-written in R.